 To use letters in one’s title, individuals must: (1) meet and continue to meet BPS certification and recertification standards; and (2) demonstrate the requisite experience requirements.
 Successful individuals are authorized to use the following certification marks or designations in communications and marketing materials, once they have earned the specific designation: BCACP®, BCCP®, BCSCP®, BCCCP™, BCGP®, BCIDP®, BCNP®, BCNSP®, BCOP®, BCPPS®, BCPS®, BCPP®, and BCTXP®.

 BPS has partnered with Prometric to provide live remote proctored (LRP) testing on a limited basis.
-To be eligible, candidates must be approved to test in the Spring 2021 examination window and reside in the U.S. or Canada.
+To be eligible, candidates must be approved to test in the Spring 2021 or the Fall 2021 examination window and reside in the U.S. or Canada.

 Prometric will employ reasonable efforts to provide for adequate remote proctors to meet demand for the BPS examinations; however, BPS cannot guarantee availability of an examination session at a specific time within the designated examination window.